Breadcrumb

 - Screen blood, blood products, and organ donors to prevent the spread of HIV.

 - Screen pregnant women for HIV infection.
-The Society of Obstetricians and Gynecologists of Canada (SOGC) recommends all pregnant women be screened.
-Pregnant women who are infected with HIV and receive treatment are less likely to pass the infection on to their babies than are women who do not receive treatment.
+Pregnant women who are infected with HIV and receive treatment are less likely to pass the infection on to their babies than are women who don't receive treatment.

 - Find out if a baby born to an HIV-positive woman also is infected with HIV.
 A PCR test is often done in this case because the baby may get antibodies against HIV from the mother and yet not be infected.

-This test is not done to determine if a person has AIDS.
-A diagnosis of AIDS means a person is HIV-positive and other problems are present.
+This test is not done to find out if a person has AIDS.
+A diagnosis of AIDS means that a person is HIV-positive and other problems are present.

 How To Prepare

 A test for HIV infection can't be done without your consent.
-Most doctors offer counseling before and after the test to discuss:
+Most doctors offer counselling before and after the test to discuss:

 - How the test is done, what the results mean, and any other tests that may be done.